Table of Contents

 The deadly incident involved multiple children when the wind created enough momentum to lift a bouncy castle foot into the air Thursday, December 16, 2021, in Davonport, Tasmania.

 Police said five children were killed, including two girls falling from a bouncy castle to their deaths, and injured four children.
-The jumping castle lifted 33 feet into the air at the Hillcrest Primary School when the incident happened.
+When the incident happened, the jumping castle lifted 33 feet into the air at the Hillcrest Primary School.

 The tragedy occurred during a school celebrating their last day when nine 5th and 6th-grade young children from the primary school fell from a height of around 10 meters (33feet) after a significant wind event.
 This caused a jumping castle and several inflatable “zorb” balls, the castle that was lifted into the air,” Tasmanian Police said in a statement.

 In an initial statement, Hine said.
 Children died.
 A fun day in December turned into such a horrific tragedy at the school in Devonport, Tasmania, Tasmanian Police Commissioner Darren Hine said.
-Children are falling from a bouncy castle at school celebrating the end of the year when a significant local wind event lifted it 33 feet when the children lost.
+Children are falling from a bouncy castle at school celebrating the end of the year when a significant local wind event lifted it 33 feet, and the children were lost.